Communicating Major Changes

 They increased communications regarding the current situation and explained why a change was needed.
 They educated people about the problems the weekend warrior approach was creating.
 Managers held large group meetings, posted announcements, and sent e-mails to make sure the workers completely understood the reasons a change was needed.
 The goal was to have the workforce join together in support of the common cause.

-A key component of this effort was the company’s supervisors, since communication between hourly workers and the first level of management is usually the most influential.
+A key component of this effort was the company’s supervisors since communication between hourly workers and the first level of management is usually the most influential.
 Supervisors were first educated about the need for change.
 Then they were used to help pass that message along to their direct reports.
 This had the effect of empowering supervision while giving employees ready access to someone who could answer their questions.

 They brought in a neutral, third party to facilitate the change process.
-They felt the shiftworkers would trust the process more if it was run by someone who was not affiliated with the company.
+They felt the shift workers would trust the process more if it was run by someone who was not affiliated with the company.
 They did not want the change in shift schedules to come across as a management ultimatum.

 They hired us to present an impartial view of how to solve the current situation.
 We explained the steps that would be taken, including how the employees’ input would be used.
 Not everything was up to the workforce to decide.
 For example, the decision had already been made to get rid of the weekend warrior schedule.
 But the employees could play a major role in deciding what to replace it with.

-Our role also included a responsibility for expanding everyone’s awareness of what was possible.
+Our role also included responsibility for expanding everyone’s awareness of what was possible.
 Most shiftwork managers and employees have limited exposure to different schedules.
 This makes their “box” of options appear much smaller than it actually is.

 A critical feature of the facilitator’s work is that it must be transparent.
 This means no secrets.
 All work performed by the third party must be accessible by everyone.
-All analysis and all survey results presented to management must also be made available to the workforce.
-This was accomplished by giving the employees a shortened version of any results and letting them know where more detailed information could be viewed, if they wished to do so.
+All analyses and all survey results presented to management must also be made available to the workforce.
+This was accomplished by giving the employees a shortened version of any results and letting them know where more detailed information could be viewed if they wished to do so.

 They involved employees in selecting the new work schedules.
 This began with a Lifestyle Survey that was given to all affected employees.
 The survey allowed employees to give their initial feedback about the pending change.
-It also allowed them to express preferences with regards to shiftwork in general.
+It also allowed them to express preferences with regards to shift work in general.
 Several weeks later, the employees were given the results from the survey.
 This validation of results allowed employees to see that their input was actually heard.

 A second survey was prepared for the workforce that offered a number of alternative schedule solutions.
 These schedule alternatives were developed from an analysis of the business needs and coverage requirements as well as employee schedule preferences identified in the first survey.
 The employees were given a clear picture of the need to change.
 They also were educated about the different shift schedules that would work for their facility: what types were available and what people tend to find attractive (or unattractive) about different schedules.
 The survey allowed people to evaluate this set of schedule options.

-Results of the second survey were shared with managers and workers.
+The results of the second survey were shared with managers and workers.
 The results were used to narrow down the schedule options to two 12-hour schedules.
 Every employee understood that their input was used to help identify the final options.

 The final two options were presented to the workforce.
 Over 75 percent of the night-shift employees and over 95 percent of the day-shift employees agreed on what the new schedule should be.
 This strong consensus is directly attributed to the leaders’ efforts to communicate with their people and to actively solicit (and use) their input.